-Image: Communal areas can facilitate interaction Credit: Unknown
+Image: Communal areas can facilitate interaction

+Credit: Unknown

-Designing in the Jewellery Quarter Example: Uses
+Example: Uses

 STEAMhouse, Digbeth by Eastside Projects & Birmingham City University: A new centre for design and production providing 15,000 sq feet of space for makers and creative businesses.
 The Jewellery Quarter needs equivalent ambition to support the next generation of local innovators.